khulnasoft/integrations-core/azure_iot_edge/README.md

 [Azure IoT Edge][1] is a fully managed service to deploy Cloud workloads to run on Internet of Things (IoT) Edge devices using standard containers.

-Use the Datadog-Azure IoT Edge integration to collect metrics and health status from IoT Edge devices.
+Use the Khulnasoft-Azure IoT Edge integration to collect metrics and health status from IoT Edge devices.

 **Note**: This integration requires IoT Edge runtime version 1.0.10 or above.